bobzhangwz/blog/docs/3_tier_arch.md

 For that goal, so the software should be much more soft, in other words, it should be easily be changed for the different business requirements.

 The cost for every change should fixed.
-But in some system, the code for change will be higher and higher with the growth of the feature.
+But in some system, the cost for change will be higher and higher with the growth of the feature.

 ### Which dimension is important?